-ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (In thousands, except share and per share data)

 The effective portion of changes in the fair value of derivatives designated and that qualify as cash flow hedges is recorded in Accumulated Other Comprehensive Income and is subsequently reclassified into earnings in the period that the hedged forecasted transaction affects earnings.
 During 2016 and 2015, such derivatives were used to hedge the variable cash flows associated with existing variable-rate debt.
 The ineffective portion of the change in fair value of the derivatives is recognized directly in earnings.
 There was no hedge ineffectiveness recorded in the Company's earnings during the quarters ended June 30, 2016 and 2015.